All-language Resources

 Description:

-The Community Languages Teaching – Advanced Program is a 60-contact-hour program for community languages teachers in NSW who have completed the Community Languages Teaching Program – Foundation or equivalent.
+The advanced program is a 60-hour program for community language school teachers who are currently teaching in a NSW community language school and who have completed the SICLE Community Languages Teaching Program – Foundation or equivalent.

 - plan units of work